The two modes#

 | Cost | Pinecall passes through provider cost | You pay your provider directly |

-Pick server-side if: you're using OpenAI or Mistral, you want the simplest possible code, or you need WhatsApp.
+Pick server-side if: you're using OpenAI, Mistral, Google, or Anthropic, you want the simplest possible code, or you need WhatsApp.

-Pick client-side if: you need a specific LLM Pinecall doesn't host (Anthropic, local Ollama, fine-tuned model), you have an existing LangChain/LlamaIndex pipeline, or you need full control over the prompt-building logic.
+Pick client-side if: you need a specific LLM Pinecall doesn't host (local Ollama, a fine-tuned model), you have an existing LangChain/LlamaIndex pipeline, or you need full control over the prompt-building logic.

 You can mix them#